Depending on who you talk to, the Cañón del Colca in southern Peru is the third or fourth, or maybe the fifth, deepest canyon in the world.

 Some say Nepal’s Kali Gandaki Gorge holds the title.
 Where the river runs between the peaks of Annapurna and Dhaulagiri the elevation difference reaches 5,570 meters (18,275 feet).
 For others the Tsangpo Canyon in Tibet is the deepest; though listed at 5,500 meters (18,000 feet) deep, at one point the river flows 6,009 meters (19,714 feet) below the land above it.

-Aside from subterranean glacier beds and monster gorges with unicorns, Cañón del Colca seems to sit at #3 on the list of World’s Deepest Canyons.
+Cañón del Colca, then, seems to sit at #3 on the list of World’s Deepest Canyons.
 With a maximum depth of 3,501 meters, this remarkable hole in the ground is fully twice as deep as the Grand Canyon in Arizona, USA.

 Which is nice.
 But that’s not why we’re here.

 Like most of the 150,000 or so people who come out here every year, I saw Colca Canyon from a lookout near the high-altitude town of Chivay.
 At 3600 meters (12,000ft) this region is where the grazing of livestock upstream gives way to agricultural endeavors.
 It is also where the Colca Valley deepens enough to attain true canyon status.

 If you are suspicious about this rut in the dirt being twice as deep as the Grand Canyon, you are forgiven.
 The lookouts near Chivay are only around 1200 meters (3900ft) above the Colca River flowing by down below.

 |Chivay's Parroquia Nuestra.
 Sra. de la Asunción (Parish of Our Lady of the Assumption)|

 So why are we here?

 Because this place rocks, that’s why.
 More specifically, this is an exceptional area to see ample evidence of the system of terraced agriculture that has existed here since before the rise of the Incan Empire.